0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/Week 9/Ancient Philosophy - Week 9.md

 These books correspond to the **three arguments** of why the just person is happier than the unjust person.
 ```

-## First Argument: The Constitutions and the Souls
+## Book VIII - First Argument: The Constitutions and the Souls

 ### Five Constitutions